- TypeScript 59.7%

 - Docker and Docker Compose installed

-- Port 3000 (frontend) and 8000 (API) available on your host
+- Port 3000 available on your host (frontend).
+The backend and database are internal-only via Docker networking.

 1. Clone the repository